udippant/base-drafts/draft-ietf-quic-http.md

 # Considerations for Transitioning from HTTP/2

-HTTP/QUIC is strongly informed by HTTP/2, and bears many similarities.
-This section describes the approach taken to design HTTP/QUIC, points out important differences from HTTP/2, and describes how to map HTTP/2 extensions into HTTP/QUIC.
+HTTP/QWIK is strongly informed by HTTP/2, and bears many similarities.
+This section describes the approach taken to design HTTP/QWIK, points out important differences from HTTP/2, and describes how to map HTTP/2 extensions into HTTP/QWIK.

-HTTP/QUIC begins from the premise that similarity to HTTP/2 is preferable, but not a hard requirement.
-HTTP/QUIC departs from HTTP/2 primarily where necessary to accommodate the differences in behavior between QUIC and TCP (lack of ordering, support for streams).
+HTTP/QWIK begins from the premise that similarity to HTTP/2 is preferable, but not a hard requirement.
+HTTP/QWIK departs from HTTP/2 primarily where necessary to accommodate the differences in behavior between QWIK and TCP (lack of ordering, support for streams).
 We intend to avoid gratuitous changes which make it difficult or impossible to build extensions with the same semantics applicable to both protocols at once.